-In Ancient Egypt, Sekhmet was a multifaceted and remarkable deity, depicted as a lioness.
+In Ancient Egypt, Sekhmet was a multifaceted and remarkable deity, depicted mostly as a lioness.
 She was one of the first deities of Egyptian mythology and was famous for her ferocity.
 Sekhmet is a warrior goddess and a goddess of healing.
 Here’s a closer look at her myth.

 Who Was Sekhmet?

 Sekhmet was a warrior goddess, but she was also associated with healing.
 In some of her depictions, Sekhmet appears with a solar disk over her head.
-Her portrayals showed her as a lioness or as a lioness-headed deity.
-When she was in a calmer state, she took the form of a household cat, similar to the goddess Bast.
+Her portrayals usually showed her as a lioness or as a lioness-headed deity.
+When she was in a calmer state, she took the form of a household cat, similar to the goddess Bastet.
 Sekhmet is characteristically depicted dressed in red, associating her with blood and fiery emotions.